EverValue Coin (EVA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 EverValue Coin Historical Price

-According to the latest data gathered on EverValue Coin live price page, the current price of EverValue Coin is 0.80538USD.
-The circulating supply of EverValue Coin(EVA) is 13.57M EVA , giving it a market capitalization of $10.93M.
+According to the latest data gathered on EverValue Coin live price page, the current price of EverValue Coin is 0.853518USD.
+The circulating supply of EverValue Coin(EVA) is 13.57M EVA , giving it a market capitalization of $11.58M.

 The EverValue Coin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EVA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.